SharePoint Online: How to Create Organization Assets Library?

-As its name suggests, the Organization assets library is a centralized location for storing your organizational assets such as images, logo, template, etc. to it makes it easier for users to access them across all the sites when creating new pages.
+As its name suggests, the Organization assets library is a centralized location for storing your organizational assets, such as images, logos, templates, etc., to make it easier for users to access them across all the sites when creating new pages.

-You can add multiple libraries (up to 30 as of today!) as an organization asset library and every library that you add will appear in this section (However, all organization asset libraries should be from the same site!).
-When you try to insert an image to any Sharepoint Online page, the file picker page gives us an option to insert an image from the Web, OneDrive, upload a file, site collection, etc. Once you add an organization asset library, users can select “Your organization” in the left pane to browse the libraries you’ve specified.
+You can add multiple libraries (up to 30 as of today!) as an organization asset library, and every library you add will appear in this section (However, all organization asset libraries should be from the same site!).
+When you try to insert an image to any SharePoint Online page, the file picker page gives us the option to insert an image from the Web, OneDrive, upload a file, site collection, etc. Once you add an organization asset library, users can select “Your organization” in the left pane to browse the libraries you’ve specified.

 Make sure you have updated the PowerShell module before running these cmdlets.